UniJourney/awesome-deep-diggers/README.md

 # Awesome Deep Diggers

-A curated list of  website, resources and shiny things.Be a cool deep digger
+- A curated list of  website, resources and shiny things
+- Be a cool deep diggers
+- Starting in 20191228

 ## Table of Contents